 You are not going to run into royalty when you visit France (the French have chopped off all their heads), but if you’re planning to eat during your trip, you should probably brush up with some tips on French dining etiquette.

 It doesn’t matter if you are eating at a terrasse café, at a French person’s home, or at the Palace of Versailles with Marie-Antoinette herself, there is still a long list of rules, and Do’s and Don’ts when it comes to French manners.
 (Actually, Marie-Antoinette was Austrian, maybe she didn’t follow the etiquette guide and so lost her head?!
 You can read more about the French Royal Family here.)

-Anyway, I won’t go into the proper way to eat cake here, that would require a course at a finishing school near Lake Geneva, but I will give you the basics so that some snooty waiter or Parisienne hostess is not sniffing their nose at you.
+Anyway, I won’t go into the proper way to eat cake here, that would require a course at a finishing school near Lake Geneva, but I will give you the basics so that some snooty waiter or Parisienne bourgeoise is not sniffing their nose at you.
 Laa di da, and off we go!

 ☞ READ MORE: French Dining: History and Customs